Dawes Act: Reduction of sovereignty

 The use of competence opens up the categorization, making it much more subjective and thus increasing the exclusionary power of the Secretary of Interior.
-Although this act gives power to the allottee to decide whether to keep or sell the land, given the harsh economic reality of the time, and lack of access to credit and markets, liquidation of Indian lands was almost inevitable.
-It was known by the Department of Interior that virtually 95% of fee patented land would eventually be sold to whites.
+Although this act gave power to the allottee to decide whether to keep or sell the land, given the harsh economic reality of the time, and lack of access to credit and markets, liquidation of Indian lands was almost inevitable.
+It was known by the Department of Interior that virtually 95% of fee-patented land would eventually be sold to whites.

-In 1926, Secretary of the Interior Hubert Work commissioned a study of federal administration of Indian policy and the condition of Native American people.
+In 1926, Secretary of the Interior Hubert Work commissioned a study of the federal administration of Indian policy and the condition of Native American people.
 Completed in 1928, The Problem of Indian Administration – commonly known as the Meriam Report after the study's director, Lewis Meriam – documented fraud and misappropriation by government agents.
-In particular, the Meriam Report found that the General Allotment Act had been used to illegally deprive Native Americans of their land rights.
+In particular, the Meriam Report claimed that the General Allotment Act had been used to illegally deprive Native Americans of their land rights.

 After considerable debate, Congress terminated the allotment process under the Dawes Act by enacting the Indian Reorganization Act of 1934 ("Wheeler-Howard Act").
 However, the allotment process in Alaska, under the separate Alaska Native Allotment Act, continued until its revocation in 1971 by the Alaska Native Claims Settlement Act.

-Despite termination of the allotment process in 1934, effects of the General Allotment Act continue into the present.
+Despite the termination of the allotment process in 1934, the effects of the General Allotment Act continue into the present.
 For example, one provision of the Act was the establishment of a trust fund, administered by the Bureau of Indian Affairs, to collect and distribute revenues from oil, mineral, timber, and grazing leases on Native American lands.
 The BIA's alleged improper management of the trust fund resulted in litigation, in particular the case Cobell v.
 Kempthorne (settled in 2009 for $3.4 billion), to force a proper accounting of revenues.

 Fractionation

-For nearly one hundred years, the consequences of federal Indian allotments have developed into the problem of fractionation.
+For over one hundred thirty years, the consequences of federal Indian allotments have developed into the problem of fractionation.
 As original allottees die, their heirs receive equal, undivided interests in the allottees' lands.
 In successive generations, smaller undivided interests descend to the next generation.
 Fractionated interests in individual Native American allotted land continue to expand exponentially with each new generation.